Hearing Resource Page

 - Student determines if they wish to invite a University Support Person (to share insight about the student's learning and growth)

-- Hearing is held with the Student, Conduct Officer, Rector (or other hall staff, if a student lives on campus), and University Support Person (optional)
+- Hearing is held with the Student, Conduct Officers, Rector (or other hall staff, if a student lives on campus), University Support Person (optional) and witness(es) (optional).

 - Lead Conduct Officer provides introductions of everyone in the room